-If you are using Episerver Visitor Intelligence, you can use a segment as a criterion in a visitor group and then personalize your website specifically for visitors included in the segment.
+If you are using Episerver Visitor Intelligence (formerly Episerver Insight), you can use a segment as a criterion in a visitor group and then personalize your website specifically for visitors included in the segment.
 See Creating a marketing segment in the Episerver Visitor Intelligence section.